funginstitute/referencedby/readme.md

 ## todo

-* Wrap the kernal in a class, initialize with desired patent number, hold xpath parsed results in `attr_accessible :patents`.
+* Wrap the kernel in a class, initialize with desired patent number, hold xpath parsed results in `attr_accessible :patents`.